-The amendment to International Business Company Act that took effect from 1st Jan, 2019 has led to the abolishment of IP holding company regime in Belize.
-For IBCs registered before 30th Jun, 2018 with IP assets acquired up to 16th Oct, 2017 will be grandfathered until 30th Jun, 2021.
+The amendment to the International Business Company Act that took effect from 1st Jan 2019 has led to the abolishment of the IP holding company regime in Belize.
+For IBCs registered before 30th Jun 2018 with IP assets acquired up to 16th Oct 2017 will be grandfathered until 30th Jun 2021.

 The International Financial Service Commission (IFSC) has now released guidelines for assessing whether IBCs meet conditions to continue to hold, own or deal with IP assets up to the expiration of the grandfathered period.

-Should you have any question in relation to IP assets grandfathering program, don’t hesitate to contact us at firstname.lastname@example.org.
+Should you have any questions in relation to the IP assets grandfathering program, don’t hesitate to contact us at firstname.lastname@example.org.